Sign and share

 Australians are great at pitching in to help in an emergency.
 In the Queensland floods of 2011, three-quarters of the council areas were declared disaster zones.
 Government funds were made available and a large workforce was mobilised to deal with the emergency.
 More than 55,000 volunteers registered to help clean up the streets of Brisbane.
 All over Australia kind-hearted individuals and community groups sent supplies and raised emergency funds.

-This petition is a first step in a growing campaign by grassroots climate action groups to pressure our political leaders to step up and do what is needed to address the climate crisis.
-It is part of a PetitionStorm and the total includes signatures on other forms of the petition.
+This petition is one of many steps in a growing campaign by grassroots climate action groups to pressure our political leaders to step up and do what is needed to address the climate crisis.
+The total includes signatures on other forms of the petition.
 Read more.

-Be sure to leave a tick in the campaign box so we can contact you, and please ask to join our Facebook group Climate Mobilisation Australia for more ideas on taking action.
+When signing, be sure to leave a tick so we can contact you later, and please ask to join our Facebook group for more ideas on taking action.

 » The groups supporting this petition are listed here.